Insignificant Choice Polynomial Time: A Logic Capturing PTIME: Insignificant Choice

-Assume a PTIME icASM $\tilde{M} = (M, p(n), q(n))$.
-Analogously to the proof of \cite[Thm.3]{blass:apal1999} we create a simulating PTIME Turing machine, which takes strings encoding ordered versions of input structures $I$ of $\tilde{M}$ as input.
-The bounds in set terms appearing in \textbf{forall} rules ensure that the number of immediate subcomputations is bounded by the number of active elements and thus by $q(n)$.
-This defines a polynomial bound on the number of steps of the simulating Turing machine.
-Furthermore, as the simulating Turing machine operates on encodings of ordered versions of structures, any choice is simulated by selecting the smallest element in the order.
-As all choices are insignificant, this has no effect on the final result.
+The bounds in set terms appearing in parallel rules ensure that the number of immediate subcomputations is bounded by the number of active objects in a state $S$ and thus by $q(n)$.
+The polynomial bounds for other rules are obvious.
+Hence, together with the polynomial bound $p(n)$ on the length of a run we obtain a polynomial bound on the number of steps of the simulating Turing machine $T_M$.

-It remains to show that checking that a choice satisfies the local insignificance condition can be done in polynomial time.
-A simulating Turing machine can produce encodings of all update sets in $\boldsymbol{\Delta}(S)$ and write them onto some tape.
-Any object appearing in an update set must be active, and there is a polynomial bound $q(n)$ on the number of active objects.
-Furthermore, as choices are only among atoms there are at most $n$ such update sets, and it suffices to explore at most $n-1$ isomorphisms defined by transpositions of two atoms.
-Applying such an isomorphism to an update set requires time linear in the size of the update set, and a follow-on check of set equality is again possible in polynomial time.
-Hence checking condition (i) in Definition \ref{def-ic-local} can be simulated by a Turing machine in polynomial time.

-Analogously, the simulating Turing machine can produce encodings of all sets of update sets for the at most $n$ successor states.
-Again, the number of update sets in each $\boldsymbol{\Delta}(S_i)$ is polynomially bounded and the size of each update set is polynomially bounded, because the number of active objects is bounded by the polynomial $q(n)$.
-Then in the simulation at most $n-1$ isomorphisms defined by transpositions of atoms have to be applied, followed by set equality checking in polynomial time.
-Hence, also the check of condition (ii) in Definition \ref{def-ic-local} can be simulated by a Turing machine in polynomial time.

-Finally, the length of each run is bounded by a polynomial $p(n)$, which together with the bounded nesting of choice rules defines a polynomial bound on the number of times local insignificance has to be checked.

-Hence the simulating Turing machine works in polynomial time and accepts (or rejects) its input iff $\tilde{M}$ accepts the corresponding input structure or rejects it, respectively.

 \end{proof}